-There was one big hitch: Plans were drawn for a railroad from Montreal to Boston, and the city’s wealthy businessmen were prepared to back the venture.
-Boston back then was six times the size of Portland, and growing fast.
+There was one big hitch: Plans were drawn for a railroad from Montreal to Boston, and that city’s wealthy businessmen were prepared to back the venture.
+Boston then was six times the size of Portland, and growing fast.
 Portland, with only 15,000 residents, was barely growing at all.
 People called it ‘the deserted village,’ after it lost the state capitol to Augusta in 1832.

 John Alfred Poor

-He was born in Andover, Maine, on Jan.
+John Alfred Poor was born in Andover, Maine, on Jan.
 8, 1808, the son of Sylvanus and Mary (Merrill) Poor.
 His brother, Henry Varnum Poor, founded the company that became Standard & Poor’s rating service.

 John Alfred Poor grew into an imposing figure; at 6’2”, 250 lbs., he had a deep booming voice, prodigious energy and a hot temper.
 He studied law, married Elizabeth Adams Hill and joined his uncle’s law practice in Bangor, serving as counsel to family friend Daniel Webster.

 In 1834, John Alfred Poor happened to be in Boston to see the first locomotive in New England.
 “It gave me such a shock that my hair seemed to start from the roots rather than to stand on end,” he recalled.

 But all was not rosy in the life of John Alfred Poor.
 Elizabeth died after only 3-1/2 years of marriage.
 Three daughters by his second wife, Elizabeth Orr, died, though one survived.
 Then Elizabeth died suddenly.